Free Online Access Part 1, Part 2

 The complete set of Volume Three contains 2,252 pages, 80 color plates, 815 halftones, 150 line drawings, and 20 tables.

-H. W. Wilson Award of the American Society for Indexing Reviews
+H. W. Wilson Award for Excellence in Indexing, American Society of Indexing, 2008

 See all awards for other volumes here.